King's economists out for a curry

 - George Polya's book, How to solve it, is a very useful book for Economics students to read in relation to problem solving.

 - Events which may be of interest in the year before you apply (year 12 in the UK) include Oxford and Cambridge Student Conferences, CU Masterclasses and King's Open Days.
+On 2 May there is an Economics taster day in London.
 UK Students from backgrounds where there is little tradition of entry to Higher Education might like to think about applying for the Sutton Trust Summer Schools or the CUSU Shadowing Scheme.

 - Course outline and film